storyprotocol/documentation/docs/SDK Reference/sdk-royalty.md

 Parameters:

 * `request.royaltyVaultIpId`: The id of the royalty vault.
-* `request.claimer`: The address of the token holder.
+* `request.claimer`: The address of the royalty token holder.
 * `request.token`: The revenue token to claim.
 * `request.txOptions`: \[Optional] The transaction [options](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/options.ts).